Plot: After Tod and Copper meet, but before they grow up, they go to a festival where Copper joins a band….That’s about it.

 and howl when he finds the target.
 Copper tries to practice howling, which leads Amos and the Chief to find Tod.

-Tod runs away; zany antics in Widow Tweed’s barn as she’s trying to milk the cow.
+Tod runs away and cue zany antics in Widow Tweed’s barn as she’s trying to milk the cow.
 Something weird happens during it though.
 The Chief actually sits right next to Tod as they watch Amos flail around.
 Why isn’t the Chief chasing Tod?
 He’s not friends with Tod at all.

 Because of one failed training session, Copper loses his fair privileges and gets tied to his barrel/dog house even though I don’t know why he can’t just go to the fair.
 Why does he need to be in the competition to go to the fair?